Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 The following IRM registry setting is located in HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Common\DRM.

 You can lock many settings to customize IRM by using the Office 2016 Administrative Template files (Office16.admx) and Microsoft Outlook Group Policy template (Outlk16.admx).
 In addition, there are IRM configuration options that you can only configure by using registry key settings.

-In Outlook 2016, users can create and send email messages that have restricted permission to help prevent messages from being forwarded, printed, or copied and pasted.
-Office 2016 documents, workbooks, and presentations that are attached to messages that have restricted permission are also automatically restricted.
+In Outlook 2016, users can create and send email messages with restricted permissions to help prevent messages from being forwarded, printed, or copied and pasted.
+Office 2016 documents, workbooks, and presentations that are attached to messages with restricted permissions are also automatically restricted.

 As a Microsoft Outlook administrator, you can configure several options for IRM email, such as disabling IRM or configuring local license caching.
 You can also design custom IRM permissions for users, in addition to the default Do Not Forward permissions group.

 Before you start deployment, determine the settings that you might have to configure for IRM.